advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter 11.md

-# Part 4 Tuning

-This part primarily analyzes performance improvements from the perspective of MySQL users.

 # Chapter 11: Performance Tuning

 This chapter primarily addresses methods for improving MySQL application performance without altering the MySQL source code.